How to get more from you pig signaller data with today's requirements for improved pipeline integrity.

 A First Step

 Then came a new idea, Non-Intrusive Magnetic Pig Signallers - no more intrusions into the line and they had some type of LED or flag to indicate passage.
 Soon, Relay outputs tied to pig passage indication were added to wire back to your SCADA RTU discrete input.
-There, for years, was where your options stood; a combination of some Non-Intrusive Signallers and Intrusive signallers because some Magnetic Signallers could be easily false triggered by noise in the environment or vibration and you thought the Intrusive Signallers were cheaper.
+There, for years, was where your options stood; a combination of some Non-Intrusive Pig Signallers and Intrusive signallers because some Magnetic Signallers could be easily false triggered by noise in the environment or vibration and you thought the Intrusive Signallers were cheaper.

 A New Solution

-OEL looked at the current generation of Non-Invasive Magnetic Signallers and how they could work with your need for more reliable, informative data, less expensive, safer data collection and environmentally friendly data points.
+OEL looked at the current generation of Non-Intrusive Magnetic Pig Signallers and how they could work with your need for more reliable, informative data, less expensive, safer data collection and environmentally friendly data points.
 We also looked at all the costs related to installation, technician utilisation, spills, government reporting for emissions and spills, increased insurance costs, and customer relations.

 The OEL engineers came at the problem with decades of experience in the Oil and Gas arena and decades of experience with Non-Intrusive Magnetic, Ultrasonic Active and Passive Pig Signallers and brought out the 4003D Pig Signaller.